python-trio/asyncclick/README.rst

     async def hello(count, name):
         """Simple program that greets NAME for a total of COUNT times.""" for x in range(count):
-            if x: await trio.sleep(0.1)
+            if x: await anyio.sleep(0.1)
             click.echo("Hello, %s!" % name)

     if __name__ == '__main__':
-        hello()
+        hello(_anyio_backend="trio")  # or asyncio, or curio

 .. note::
-    Trio-Click automagically starts a Trio event loop and runs your code asynchronously.
+    Trio-Click automagically starts an anyio event loop and runs your code asynchronously.

 And what it looks like when run: